kootenpv/yagmail/README.md

 ### Errors

-- Make sure you have a keyring entry (see section "Add yagmail to your keyring")
+- Make sure you have a keyring entry (see section "Add yagmail to your keyring"), or use getpass to register.
+I discourage to use username / password in scripts.

 - [`smtplib.SMTPException: SMTP AUTH extension not supported by server`](http://stackoverflow.com/questions/10147455/trying-to-send-email-gmail-as-mail-provider-using-python)

 - [`SMTPAuthenticationError: Application-specific password required`](https://support.google.com/accounts/answer/185833)

 - **YagAddressError**: This means that the address was given in an invalid format.
 Note that `From` can either be a string, or a dictionary where the key is an `email`, and the value is an `alias` {'sample@gmail.com', 'Sam'}.
 In the case of 'to', it can either be a string (`email`), a list of emails (email addresses without aliases) or a dictionary where keys are the email addresses and the values indicate the aliases.

+- **YagInvalidEmailAddress**: Note that this will only filter out syntax mistakes in emailaddresses.
+If a human would think it is probably a valid email, it will most likely pass.
+However, it could still very well be that the actual emailaddress has simply not be claimed by anyone (so then this function fails to devalidate).

 - Make sure you have a working internet connection